simonedelpopolo/koorie/README.md

 - #### --address[-a]

-  - --address[-a]=192.168.1.1 -> It will listen on the specified IP address.
+  - `npx koorie --address=192.168.1.1` -> It will listen on the specified IP address.
   - Default set to `localhost`

 ___

 - #### --cluster[-c]

-  - --cluster[-c]=4 -> It forks the process on 4 CPUs.
+  - `npx koorie --cluster=4` -> It forks the process on 4 CPUs.
-  - --cluster[-c] -> It forks processes for the half of the available CPUs
+  - `npx koorie --cluster` -> It forks processes for the half of the available CPUs
-  - --cluster[-c]=foo -> process exits with errors.
+  - `npx koorie --cluster=foo` -> process exits with errors.
-  - --cluster[-c]=full -> It forks processes for all the available CPUs
+  - `npx koorie --cluster=full` -> It forks processes for all the available CPUs
   - Default set to half of the available CPUs.

 ___

 - #### --hot
-  - --hot=true -> it will hot wire koorie. so for every change done to the routes there will be no need to restart the server.
+  - `npx koorie --hot` -> it will hot wire koorie. so for every change done to the routes there will be no need to restart the server.
   - Default sets to false